devleaks/cockpitdecks-docs/docs/Extending/Internals/Deck Internals.md

 4. Slider (slid between 2 range values)

 > [!NOTE] Background Deck Type Attribute
-> Please read above in this page the `background` Deck Type attribute used to specify a background image to use for virtual web deck display.
+> Please read above in this page the `background` Deck Type attribute used to specify a background image to use for web deck display.

 #### Dimension